tommyhe6/Chess/README.md

 ```
 python client_chess.py
 ```
-and input the IP address where the server is hosted, the port used, as well as the color of pieces ('w' or 'b').
+and input the IP address where the server is hosted, the assigned port, as well as the color of pieces ('w' for one 'b' for the other).